m-rauh/hash-cpp/Readme.md

 ### Implementation

-We first imported a examaple database and transform it into an array with objects.
+We first imported a example database and transform it into an array with objects.
 Then we recreated the array in a vector with linked list, as in:

 ```cpp